YueWu0301/yuewu0301.github.io/_pages/leisure.md

 ---
 Some hobbies and extracurricular activities here~

+## Music
+I am a self-taught guitarist and particularly enjoy fingerstyle playing.
+I founded a band, Null Point, at 2021, and gave several performances between 2021 and 2022.
+We were honored to be invited to perform on stage at the **University Anniversary Celebration** ([link](https://www.bilibili.com/video/BV16i4y197Tr/?spm_id_from=333.999.0.0&vd_source=7c9588459b0c334937621efc68ddf142)).

+I’m the guitarist in CDSP, a band founded in 2025.
+We will be holding a series of performances as part of our Graduation Tour.
+See you then!

+You can find some of my fingerstylze playing [迷林](https://www.bilibili.com/video/BV1NUjEznETp/?spm_id_from=333.1387.homepage.video_card.click&vd_source=7c9588459b0c334937621efc68ddf142), [枫叶城](https://www.bilibili.com/video/BV1tNKezzEzs/?spm_id_from=333.1387.homepage.video_card.click&vd_source=7c9588459b0c334937621efc68ddf142)

 ## Student Activities
 **I actively participated in student organizations and held various leadership roles during my undergraduate years, including:**